MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 <!-- ------------------------------ -->
 #### Handle Evergreen WebView2 Runtime updates

-New versions of the Evergreen Runtime are automatically downloaded to the client, and the client uses the new version when your WebView2 app is restarted.
-However, if your app runs continuously, it will continue to use the previous version of the runtime.
-This has security implications, as the previous version of the runtime might have security vulnerabilities that are fixed in the new version.
-You should consider whether it is important for your app to adopt the latest version of the runtime as soon as possible based on your app's threat model.
-For example, whether your WebView2 app accesses third-party content, which should be considered untrusted.
+New versions of the Evergreen WebView2 Runtime are automatically downloaded to the client.
+The client uses the new version of the WebView2 Runtime when your WebView2 app is restarted.
+However, if your app runs continuously, your app will continue to use the previous version of the WebView2 Runtime.
+This has security implications, because the previous version of the WebView2 Runtime might have security vulnerabilities that are fixed in the new version.
+You should consider whether it is important for your app to adopt the latest version of the WebView2 Runtime as soon as possible, based on your app's threat model.
+For example, if your WebView2 app accesses third-party content, that content should be considered untrusted, so your app would need to use the latest version of the WebView2 Runtime.

-To use the new version of the runtime, you need to either release all references to the previous WebView2 environment objects, or restart your app.
-The next time your app creates a new WebView2 environment, the app will use the new version of the runtime.
-You can have an event handler for the `NewBrowserVersionAvailable` event, to have your app automatically notify the user to restart the app.
+To use the new version of the WebView2 Runtime, you need to either release all references to the previous WebView2 environment objects, or restart your app.
+The next time your app creates a new WebView2 environment, the app will use the new version of the WebView2 Runtime.
+To accomplish this, you can have an event handler for the `NewBrowserVersionAvailable` event, to have your app automatically notify the user to restart the app.
 If your app handles restarting the app, consider saving the user state before the WebView2 app exits.

 ##### [.NET/C#](#tab/dotnetcsharp)